-- 1. On July 6, 2021, the Trustees of the Manville Personal Injury Settlement Trust (the "Trust"), by their counsel, filed with this Court their Account of Trustees and Financial Statements for the period January 1, 2020 through December 31, 2020 [ECF No. 4395] (the "Account"), as well as a Motion to Approve the Account [ECF No. 4396] (the "Motion"). - 2.
-Pursuant to this Court's Order of August 21, 2020 [ECF No. 4384] (the "Notice Order"), which provided instructions for the service of the Account of Trustees for the year 2019 as well as for any future Account of the Trustees, on or before July 12, 2021 I supervised the service by email or by U.S. mail of the Notice of Filing of the Account attached hereto as Exhibit A (the "Notice") upon all persons and entities who had claims then pending with the Trust, consisting of pro se claimants or their personal representatives and attorneys for personal injury claimants, codefendants and distributors with pending claims.
-That list of those so served is attached hereto as Exhibit B, with the names of the pro se claimants served withheld to protect their privacy.
-For a small number of attorneys for personal injury claimants whose email service was returned as undeliverable, the Notice was served a second time by U.S. mail on or before July 14, 2021. - 3.
-Also pursuant to the Notice Order, on or before July 12, 2021 I supervised the service by email or by U.S. mail of complete copies of the Account, the Motion, the proposed order annexed to the

-Motion, and the Notice to the individuals listed in the Notice Order or their successors, namely:
+- 1. On June 22, 2022, the Trustees of the Manville Personal Injury Settlement Trust (the "Trust"), by their counsel, filed with this Court their Account of Trustees and Financial Statements for the period January 1, 2021 through December 31, 2021 [ECF No. 4405] (the "Account"). - 2.
+On June 29, 2022, the Trust filed an Amended Motion to Approve the Account (the "Motion") together with a proposed order approving the Account (the "Order") [ECF No. 4408]. - 3.
+Pursuant to this Court's Order of August 21, 2020 [ECF No. 4384] (the "Notice Order"), which provided instructions for the service of the Account of Trustees for the year 2019 as well as for any future Account of the Trustees, on or before August 25, 2022 I supervised the service by email or by U.S. mail of the Notice of Continued Hearing Regarding Filing attached hereto as Exhibit A (the "Notice") upon all persons and entities who had claims then pending with the Trust, consisting of pro se claimants or their personal representatives and attorneys for personal injury claimants, codefendants and distributors with pending claims.
+That list of those so served is attached hereto as Exhibit B, with the names of the pro se claimants served withheld to protect their privacy. - 4.
+Also pursuant to the Notice Order, on or before August 25, 2022, I supervised the service by email or by U.S. mail of complete copies of the Account, the Motion, the proposed order annexed to the Motion, and the Notice to the individuals listed in the Notice Order or their successors, namely: